athiththan11/FHIR-to-Swagger/README.md

 ```

 The above command will generate the swagger-definitions and saves it inside the `/outputs` folder of the tool

+## Commands

+### Base Path Configurations

+The `Fhir-to-Swagger` tool now supports the following three arguments to define `basePath` for individual Swagger definitions as well as for the combined swagger definitions

+* `--base`: The `basePath` of the generated Swagger Definition of a single Resource
+* `--default-base`: A default `basePath` will be used (ex: `'/coverage-api'`) for the generated Swagger Definitions
+* `--combined-base`: The `basePath` of the combined Swagger Definition

 ## Tool